June 2026

 | Canny | Sparx Maths Homework, Sparx Reader | Sparx feedback platform | Optional |

-| Cookie-script | Sparx Maths Homework Sparx Reader, Sparx Science | Cookie management | Necessary |
+| Cookie-script | Sparx Maths Homework, Sparx Reader, Sparx Science, Sparx Assessments | Cookie management | Necessary |

-| Sparx Maths Homework Sparx Reader, Sparx Science | Website analytics | Optional | |
+| Sparx Maths Homework, Sparx Reader, Sparx Science, Sparx Assessments | Website analytics | Optional | |

-| Hotjar | Sparx Maths Homework, Sparx Science | Collection of analytics and feedback | Optional |
+| PostHog | Sparx Maths Homework, Sparx Reader, Sparx Science, Sparx Assessments | Collection of analytics and feedback | Optional |

 | Intercom | Sparx Maths Homework, Sparx Reader, Sparx Science | Routing of Sparx Product support | Necessary |

-| Sentry | Sparx Maths Homework Sparx Reader, Sparx Science | Bug reporting service | Necessary |
+| Sentry | Sparx Maths Homework, Sparx Reader, Sparx Science | Bug reporting service | Necessary |

 'Necessary' cookies enable core platform functionality and features such as security, network management and accessibility and do not require user consent to be set.
 Cookies that enable functionality that is not strictly necessary for core platform functions and features are classed as 'Optional' and therefore consent is sought via a cookie banner.
 For further information about cookies generally, visit www.aboutcookies.org.